SamChenYu/HelloRenderingEngine-Notes/Lecture29-MultipleContexts.md

 ## `gl_function` to the rescue!

-Invocations of OpenGL functions are wrapped in gl_function
+Invocations of OpenGL functions are wrapped in `gl_function`

-Simply searching for gl_function illuminates the refactoring challenge
+Simply searching for `gl_function` illuminates the refactoring challenge

-Everywhere there’s a gl_function, we’ll need a Context
+Everywhere there’s a `gl_function`, we’ll need a Context

-Let’s start with gl_function itself and go from there…
+Let’s start with `gl_function` itself and go from there…

 ## `gl_function` Refresher